mattharmer/expo-boilerplate/projectGuide.md

 ### Best Practices
 Follow coding standards and use pre-commit hooks for maintaining code quality.

-### Husky
-Run scripts before commits, pushes, or other Git actions Prevent bad commits or pushes that might break your codebase

 ## Project Structure

 ### Key Directories